About this book

 In addition, since in some instances there are significant differences between images using polarised and non-polarised dermoscopy, a number of the lesions are shown using both techniques.

-The final chapter provides an interesting and useful opportunity for readers to test their diagnostic skills on a variety of lesions.
+The final chapter of the iBook version provides an interesting and useful opportunity for readers to test their diagnostic skills on a variety of lesions.

 Along with its companion books in the Minor Surgery series, this work will be of great benefit to primary care doctors, dermatologists and medical students.